lavague-ai/LaVague/docs/docs/get-started/docs-chrome.md

 -   Click the `Load unpacked` button
 -   Select the `dist` directory

-Ta-da!
-The extension has been successfully installed.
+The extension has now been successfully installed.
 Every time you update the extension code, click the refresh button on the LaVague extension.

 ### 4. Launch the LaVague Chrome Extension server